reactjs/react.dev/content/tutorial/tutorial.md

   - "docs/tutorial-zh-CN.html"
 ---

-This tutorial doesn't assume any existing React knowledge.
+This tutorial doesn't assume any prior React knowledge.

 ## Before We Start the Tutorial {#before-we-start-the-tutorial}